survivejs/webpack-book/manuscript/output/01_targets.md

 Webpack uses the _web_ target by default.
 The target is ideal for a web application like the one you have developed in this book.
 Webpack bootstraps the application and loads its modules.
 The initial list of modules to load is maintained in a manifest, and then the modules can load each other as defined.

+Starting from webpack 5, the default is set to _browserslist_ in case a browserslist configuration has been found.
+The change means that webpack will compile its runtime to match the setting instead of generating code that will work in legacy browsers as well.

 ### Web workers

 The _webworker_ target wraps your application as a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 Using web workers is valuable if you want to execute computation outside of the main thread of the application without slowing down the user interface.
 There are a couple of limitations you should be aware of: